eBanking and Bill Payment FAQs

 Q: What happens if I forget my User ID?

-A: There are 2 options, the first is to use the “Forgot your user ID?”” option by clicking on Forgot your user ID underneath the User ID box.
-This will take you through the One Time Security Code Step Up process and then you will be able to recover your User ID The second option is to call eBanking Services during business hours and anyone in the department can provide you with your User ID. eBanking Services can be reached at 563-441-6524.
+A: There are 2 options, the first is to use the “Forgot your user ID?”” option by clicking on Forgot your user ID and Password.
+This will take you through the One Time Security Code Step Up process and then you will be able to recover your User ID.
+The second option is to call 877-626-2265 for assistance or 877-392-5132 Option 2.

 Q: What happens if I forget or lose my password?

 A: There are 2 options, the first is to use the “forgot password” option by clicking on reset it yourself underneath the password box.
 This will take you through the One Time Security Code Step Up process and then you will be able to reset your password to something new that you have not used for the last 6 passwords.
-The second option is to call eBanking Services during business hours and anyone in the department can provide you with a temporary password that is only valid for 24 hours. eBanking Services can be reached at 563-441-6524.
+The second option is to call 877-626-2265 for assistance or 877-392-5132 Option 2.

 Bill Pay FAQs